fjogeleit/tracee-polr-adapter/README.md

 # Tracee PolicyReport Adapter

-Can be used as webhook for [tracee](https://github.com/aquasecurity/tracee), to convert violations into the unified PolicyReport and ClusterPolicyReport from the Kubernetes Policy Working Group.
+Can be used as webhook for [tracee](https://github.com/aquasecurity/tracee), to convert events into the unified PolicyReport and ClusterPolicyReport from the Kubernetes Policy Working Group.
 This makes it possible to use tooling like [Policy Reporter](https://github.com/kyverno/policy-reporter) for tracee as well.

 ## Pre Requirements